cabbeh01/Weighted-Stryktipsrandomizers/README.md

 # Weighted-Stryktipsrandomizers
-The Swedish Stryktipset started the 20 october 1934.
+The Swedish Stryktipset started the 20 October 1934.
 Since 1934 they haven't changed the betting game at all.
 But now we have a weighted randomizer to the game.
-To get started just opened the python file and then you should got an row.
+To get started just opened the python file and then you should get a row.
-And the row should look something like this:
+The row should look something like this:
 ```
   1  -   | |2
   2  -  1| |